khushal2911/crypto-linguist-ama-bot/README.md

 The easiest way to run the application is with `docker-compose`:

-Run with specific files: Use the -f flag with docker-compose to specify the file to use.
-For example:
+Run with specific files:
+Use the -f flag with docker-compose to specify the file to use.
+For example: 'dev' runs Flask application

 ```bash
 docker-compose -f docker-compose.dev.yaml up
 ```
-Or for production:
+while 'prod' runs Streamlit application on 'localhost:8501' as below:

 ```bash
 docker-compose -f docker-compose.prod.yaml up